Cap32/scolan/README.md

 ## Usage

+1. Open terminal or cmd on your device
-Open terminal/cmd, run `cap start` on your device, it will show a PIN code. run `cap start --pin=XXXXXXX` on another device (use the PIN code above instead of XXXXXXXX).
-Make sure all devices are on the same LAN.
+2. Run `cap start`, it will show you a PIN code
+3. Run `cap start --pin=XXXXXXX` on another device (use the PIN code above instead of XXXXXXXX).
+Make sure all devices are on the same LAN
+4. Enjoy this awesome

 For more usage, please run: